isetbio/BLIlluminationDiscriminationCalcs/README.md

 If you make use of this code in a published research, you should cite this project.
 Please contact David Brainard (brainard@psych.upenn.edu) for the appropriate current citation.

+Note: We have a validation suite for this repository, but it requires a dataset that you would have to ask us for separately.